LouiseMassager/DiLoMo/README.md

 ```
 ### RVIZ and Gazebo with control

-In a first terminal, write the following command to open Gazebo:
+In a __first terminal__, write the following command to open Gazebo:

 ```bash
 cd ~/catkin_ws